-What can I do for red itchy pimply rash under the flange?
+What can I do for a red itchy pimply rash under the flange?

 Skin irritation around your stoma is usually caused by leakage from your ostomy pouch and the output from your stoma getting underneath the adhesive and onto your skin.
 It is uncomfortable and can stop your pouch from working well.